Schachte/Hackernews-Recommender-System/README.md

-# Creating a Python-based recommender system for HackerNews posts
+# Creating a recommender system for articles

 In this notebook, we will walk through how to create a simple algorithm that will recommend the top N posts based on our interests.
 The steps required to do this look like the following: